Anatomy of a coalition

 Committee Groups themselves stay on UNIVERSE.
 The argument is unchanged across every rung.

-Identity under citizen upgrades
+Identity under member upgrades

-Citizen identity splits into a stable id and a content hash; each moves on a different cadence.
+Member identity splits into a stable id and a content hash; each moves on a different cadence.

 -

-A coalition operator insulating integrators from citizen
+A coalition operator insulating integrators from member

 retirements carries a version-stable alias in the